 ImageJ allows the manipulation of volume data via the Stacks submenu.
 It allows adding or removing slices, and animate the data.
-It allows also projections of the data in the Z direction, projection permits to visualise all the 3D data on one slice and increase signal to noise ratio.
-Volume image are represented as a succession of 2D slices in the Z direction, the data can be resliced in X and Y direction with the Reslice command.
-For reslicing it is important to take into account the spacing, i.e the size in Z of the voxel compared to its size in X-Y. Isotropic data are usually preferred for 3D visualisation and analysis, however generally the ratio between Z spacing and X-Y spacing is high, in order to reduce this ratio it is possible to reslice the data using the Reslice command by specifying the input and output spacing accordingly.
-A volume image with additional interpolated slices will be obtained, of course these interpolated slices do not increase the qualitative resolution in the Z direction.
+New tools have been added to reduce stack in Z or to concatenate two stacks.
+It allows also to perform projections of the data in the Z direction.
+Projections permit to visualise all the slices averaged as one slice and increase signal to noise ratio.
+One can also project the maximal intensity when bright signals are to be seen (or in the same way project the minimal intensity for dark signals).
+The first action to perform on a volume is the spatial calibration using the Image Properties command, this spatial calibration is often directly retrieved from the file corresponding to the volume.
+The volume can then be resliced with the Reslice command, for reslicing it is important to take into account the spacing, i.e the size in Z of the voxel compared to its size in X - Y. The command Orthogonal Views will display automatically the 3 views X - Y, X - Z and Y - Z. Isotropic data are usually preferred for 3D visualisation and analysis.
+However generally the Z spacing is much larger than the X - Y spacing.
+In order to reduce this ratio it is possible to reslice the data using the Reslice command twice : first reslice using the new desired spacing in Z, then reslice again to have the correct orientation.
+A volume with additional interpolated slices will be obtained.
+Of course these interpolated slices do not increase the qualitative resolution in the Z direction.

-In order to have an idea of the 3D presence of objects inside the volume the simplest way is to make series of projections of the data.
+In order to have an idea of the 3D presence of objects inside the volume the simplest way is to make series of projections of the data at different orientations.
 This will create series of projections of the data as if one was turning around the data and view it transparent at each of these angles, thanks to a animation our brain will reconstruct the whole 3D data.
 This can be done using the 3D Project command with the mean value and Y axis options.